composer/composer/doc/articles/scripts.md

 export COMPOSER_PROCESS_TIMEOUT=0
 ```

-To disable the timeout of a single script call, you must use the `run` composer
+To disable the timeout of a single script call, you must use the `run-script` composer
 command and specify the `--timeout` parameter:

 ```
-composer run test --timeout=0
+composer run-script test --timeout=0
 ```

 ## Referencing scripts